swarupsrini/mapfo/README.md

 # Mapfo

 A mobile app providing offline access to essential resources such as directions to local food banks and homeless shelters by using SMS technology.
+Built for the Google Developer Student Club Solutions Challenge 2020.

 ## Tech
 `Flutter`